Mount Emei: As a sacred mountain

 Sources of the 16th and 17th centuries allude to the practice of martial arts in the monasteries of Mount Emei, which made the earliest extant reference to the Shaolin Monastery as the place of origin of Chinese martial arts.

+Chinese Buddhist pilgrims regularly travel to the mountain.

 Buddhist architecture on Emei

 This is the location of the first Buddhist temple built in China in the 1st century CE.

 The site has seventy-six Buddhist monasteries of the Ming and Qing dynasties, most of them located near the mountain top.
 The monasteries demonstrate a flexible architectural style that adapts to the landscape.
 Some, such as the halls of Baoguosi, are built on terraces of varying levels, while others, including the structures of Leiyinsi, are on raised stilts.
 Here the fixed plans of Buddhist monasteries of earlier periods were modified or ignored in order to make full use of the natural scenery.
 The buildings of Qingyinge are laid out in an irregular plot on the narrow piece of land between the Black Dragon River and the White Dragon River.
 The site is large and the winding footpath is 50 km long, taking several days to walk.

 Cable cars ease the ascent to the two temples at Jinding (3,077 m), an hour's hike from the mountain's peak.